najmulmowla1/-Multirotor-UAV-Multi-Fault-Detection--with-Single-and-Double-Fault-Magnitudes/README_Model_Description.md

   - One path with kernel size 3 and 64 filters.
 - Each Conv1D block:
   - Uses ReLU activation.
-  - Is followed by **Global Average Pooling** to reduce the temporal dimension and retain the most informative activations.
+  - It is followed by **Global Average Pooling** to reduce the temporal dimension and retain the most informative activations.
 - The outputs of all six paths are:
   - Concatenated into one **multi-scale feature vector**.
   - Passed through: